Sustainable Procurement Measures

 GHG Emissions Survey

-Alps Alpine shares its approach to environmental matters with suppliers through the Alps Alpine Responsible Corporate Action Guidelines.
+Alps Alpine shares its approach to environment matters with suppliers though the Alps Alpine Responsible Corporate Action Guidelines.

-In fiscal 2022, we additionally started a GHG emissions survey with the cooperation of our suppliers.
-The aim is to reduce Scope 3 GHG emissions from Category 1 (Purchased Goods and Services), which accounts for the largest portion of Scope 3 emissions.
+In fiscal 2022, we additionally started a GHG emissions survey with the cooperation of our suppliers, the aim being to reduce GHG emissions from Category 1 (purchased goods and services), which accounts for the largest portion of Scope 3 emissions.
+In fiscal 2024, we surveyed 153 of our main suppliers using a simplified calculation sheet and provided assistance with calculation.

 Promotion of Green Procurement